-For the past few weeks we have talked about how the upcoming cold weather can affect anxiety.
+Cold weather can affect anxiety.
 For example, Seasonal Affective Disorder is more prevalent during the winter months when there is less natural sunlight (although some people do experience SAD during the sumer months.)
-Last week we discussed finding ways to exercise during the cold winter months.
 But what if it is the cold you are actually fearful of.

 - Muscle tension